Inbound exchange students FAQs

 How do I apply?

-To be considered for an Erasmus+ study placement, the academic department of your home institution needs to hold an inter-institutional agreement with the same academic department and subject area at the University of Portsmouth.
-You can check if your school or department has a link with us for your subject area, by searching the list of partner universities.
+To be considered for our exchange programme, the academic department of your home institution needs to hold an agreement with the same academic department and subject area at the University of Portsmouth.
+You can check if your school or department has a link with us for your subject area, by either contacting your university’s International Office or by searching our list of partner universities.

 Once you've submitted your application, we'll review it, and we'll email you an official acceptance if your application is accepted.

-If you have any questions about how to apply as an Erasmus+ exchange student, please email firstname.lastname@example.org.
+If you have any questions about how to apply, please email: firstname.lastname@example.org.

 How do my grades in Portsmouth affect my degree mark at home?